sharife/goldenthread-v2/site/content/_index.md

     cta: Click to Learn More!
     link: https://goldenthread.org/productions/new-threads-reading-series/
     text: >-
-      After a 3 year hiatus, our highly anticipated new play development series is back!
-Presented in a special hybrid format, the readings are free and open to the public, all are accessible via digital live-stream with some limited in person tickets available to join live at Potrero Stage!
-This year’s line-up includes a very special virtual opening event curated by Sahar Assaf, the first full-read through of the recently commissioned and collaboratively created Triptych play by three of our Resident Artist playwrights, and a play by acclaimed Brooklyn-based actor and writer Leslie Kalarchian.
+      After a 2 year hiatus, our highly anticipated new play development series is back!
+Presented in a special hybrid format, the readings are free and open to the public, and all are accessible via digital live-stream with some limited in person tickets available to join us live at Potrero Stage!
+      This year’s line-up includes a very special virtual opening event curated by Sahar Assaf, the first full-read through of a recently commissioned and collaboratively created triptych play by Golden Thread Resident Artists Hassan Abdulrazzak, Hannah Khalil, and Mona Mansour, and a play by acclaimed Brooklyn-based actor and writer Leslie Kalarchian.

       ***Find Out More Below!***